Aryan741x/Rock-Paper_Scissors/README.md

+# Rock-Paper_Scissors
 This project uses HTML, CSS, and JavaScript to create an interactive version of the rock, paper, scissors game.
-It's a competition between you and the computer. to make each day of your life exciting and wonderful# Rock-Paper_Scissors
+It's a competition between you and the computer. to make each day of your life exciting and wonderful